Something went wrong.

 Château d’If

-Some of my favourite places are in or near the Cours Saint Louis, one metro stop or a 12-minute walk from Saint-Charles train station, and near the Vieux-Port.
-The metro is easy in Marseille, you can use contactless payment.
-No flaffing around buying tickets.
+Some of my favourite places to eat and shop are in or near the Cours Saint Louis, one metro stop, or a 12-minute walk, from Saint-Charles train station, and near the Vieux-Port:

-Maison Empereur – this store, named after its founder, François Empereur, rather than a French emperor, is an Aladdin’s cave for homeware.
+Maison Empereur – a store emblematic of Marseille and named after its founder, François Empereur, rather than a French emperor.
+It’s is an Aladdin’s cave of homeware.
 The maze of rooms stretch through the higgledy-piggledy structure of the 19th century building, and up a creaky flight of wooden stairs.

-My purchases?
-A linen cloth for drying wine glasses, a hand whisk for beating eggs and French-made beach shoes made from a mix of recycled plastic and hemp.
+Recent purchases include a linen cloth for drying wine glasses, a hand whisk for beating eggs and French-made beach shoes made from a golden mix of recycled plastic and hemp.

 You can even stay at the Maison Empereur chambres d’hôte at the back of the store.

 Herboristerie du Père Blaize – what Maison Empereur is for homeware, Père Blaize is for herbs, tinctures, creams and natural medicines.
-The store offers 5,000 plant-based products to remedy, it seems, any malaise.
-Be careful, though.
-If your French is good enough to tell them what your ailment is, you’re likely – as was my case – to leave with five packets of supplements and a big bag of tea.
-But if it works, who cares.
+The store offers 5,000 plant-based products to remedy any malaise, it seems.

-In the Maison Blaize across the road, I like to buy the soap from the Savonnerie Du Moulin à Grain.
+In the Maison Blaize across the road, I buy soap from the Savonnerie Du Moulin à Grain.
 Marseille, or more precisely the nearby town of Salon de Provence, is famous for its soap.
-But, beware, there’s ‘clean’ soap, and ‘not-so-clean’ soap. (‘Clean’ is my new word to substitute ‘natural’.)

 El Barrio Marsella – a casual Latin American eatery, easily identifiable by its yellow tables, on the corner of rue d’Aubagne and rue Vacon.
 Like most places in Marseille the kitchen closes in the afternoon, at 3pm, rather than the more normal 2.30pm.
 I went for ceviche and an arepa (a maize flatbread with, in this case, a tomato and mushroom sauce on top).
 Super fresh ingredients.

-Pétrin Cochinette – I often buy bread for my hosts, and here is a favourite … as well as for a quick sandwich lunch or a coffee and croissant, taken on the terrace.
-It’s run by the restaurant next door, La Mercerie – on my list for my next visit to Marseille.
+Pétrin Cochinette – I often buy bread as a ‘present’, and here is my favourite bakery in the city… whether for a loaf of sourdough, a croissant and coffee, or a quick sandwich lunch.
+The baker by run by the restaurant next door, La Mercerie – on my list for my next visit to Marseille.

-Marseille is a city of 111 neighbourhoods.
-Le Panier is an historic, working-class neighbourhood overlooking the Vieux-Port, on its northern side.
+Marseille is a city of 111 neighbourhoods, of which Le Panier is an historic, working-class neighbourhood overlooking the Vieux-Port, on its northern side.

 It provides the backdrop for Jean-Claude Izzo’s neo-noir Marseille Trilogy (Total ChaosChourmo and Solea), which centres on the story, feelings and thoughts of fictional ex-policeman Fabio Montale.